samiamoura/gitops-training/README.md

-# gitops-training
+# GitOps Training

+## General

-This is a project to train with GitOps metodology.
+This is a complete project to train with GitOps metodology.

-This repository provides a complete automated environment.
-In fact, you have just follow the tutorial step by step to deploy infrastructure and understand GitOps concepts.
+This repository provides a complete automated environment to deploy a functional infrastructure on AWS Provider and then we help to confifure it step by step to understand and train with GitOps concepts

+## Infrastructure

+This tutorial, allow to deploy an infrastructure on AWS cloud.
+We will provision 4 EC2 servers with the following specifications :
+- One GitLab CE hosted on a private EC2 host, with his own Docker registry,
+- One Kubernetes cluster with one control plane node and two workers nodes.

+This infrastructue is powered with Instrasdtructure as Code by AWS CloudFormation.
+We can use two type of files :
+- [AWS CloudFormation Stack File](https://github.com/samiamoura/gitops-training/blob/master/aws-stack/stack-GitOps.yml), to deploy your infrastructure in a basic plateforme AWS Cloud,
+- [AWS Educate CloudFormation Stack File](https://github.com/samiamoura/gitops-training/blob/master/aws-educate-stack/stack-GitOps-educate.yml), to deploy your infrastructure in a educative plateforme AWS Cloud.

+To resume, these stack files use :
+- [AWS CloudFormation Stack File Description](https://github.com/samiamoura/gitops-training/tree/master/aws-stack) : AWS CLI, AWS Secret Manager, AWS IAM (instance profile), management Gitlab Registry certificate (generation end deployement)...
+- [AWS Educate CloudFormation Stack File Description](https://github.com/samiamoura/gitops-training/tree/master/aws-educate-stack) : AWS IAM (instance profile), management Gitlab Registry certificate (generation end deployement)...

+Every stack is detailed in depth.
+You can view more details about these stacks by clicking on the link file.

 ## Project